aipengineer/awesome-ai-engineering-talks/20231120_llmops-an_evaluation_perspective-ryan_mcconville.md

 - Evaluating large language models (LLMs) is more challenging than traditional ML models.
 - Standard metrics like loss may not be sufficient; actual outputs need examination.
-- LLMs are often chains of models, requiring multidimensional evaluation.
+- LLM-apps are often chains of models, requiring multidimensional evaluation.
 - Qualitative debugging and tailored quantitative metrics are critical.
 - Benchmark tasks may not reflect real-world performance.
-- Human evaluation of test sets is ideal but expensive.
+- Human annotation of data is ideal but expensive.
 - User testing and iteration are crucial for improving quality.
-- Treat LLM evaluation like software debugging.
+- Treat LLM-app evaluation like software debugging.
 - As LLMs deploy more, proper evaluation tools/practices are essential for reliability and transparency.

 ## Understanding Large Language Models (LLMs)

-Ryan from Weights & Biases introduced the significance of LLMs, emphasizing their ability to process diverse data types beyond text, including tokenized information like words and images.
+Ryan from Weights & Biases introduced the significance of LLMs, emphasizing their ability to process diverse data types beyond text, including data that can be tokenized, like words and images.
 This versatility, showcased by large multimodal models, has revolutionized industries, especially in areas like biomedical applications.

 ## Challenges in LLM Operationalization

-Distinguishing between Machine Learning Operations (MLOps) and LLMOps, the speaker highlighted challenges in deploying LLMs due to the vast, untrained space they encounter.
+Distinguishing between Machine Learning Operations (MLOps) and LLMOps, Ryan highlighted challenges in deploying LLMs due to the vast, unknown space they encounter.
 Different from traditional ML models, training LLMs from scratch is less common, with a focus on fine-tuning or using pre-trained models.
 This shift introduces new complexities, particularly in evaluation.

 ## Evolution of LLM User Personas